ANTsX/ANTs/README.md

 which antsRegistration
 ```

+Now you should be able to use ANTs as normal.

 ### Build from source

 When necessary, you can also build ANTs from source on [Linux or MacOS](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Linux-and-Mac-OS) or on [Windows](https://github.com/ANTsX/ANTs/wiki/Compiling-ANTs-on-Windows-10).
 Alternatively, it is also possible to install ANTs via [docker](https://hub.docker.com/r/antsx/ants) or [conda](https://anaconda.org/aramislab/ants).